 ’Tis the season when your social media is overflowing with your friends’ Spotify year-end wrap ups — and this year, they’ve even topped it all off with a personalized ‘Your Decade Wrapped’ curation.¹

 Using Spotify’s language, the extremely high shareability and intent of this feature makes Spotify’s year-end wrap-up a true contestant for “Growth Feature of the Decade”.
-It’s certainly no accident that the playlists and listening stats from Spotify’s year-end reviews consistently go viral, year after year.² From a growth strategy perspective, the concept and execution of this feature is genius, and way more than just an obvious delight moment for loyal users.
+It’s certainly no accident that the playlists and listening stats from Spotify’s year-end reviews consistently go viral, year after year.² From a growth strategy perspective, the concept and execution of this feature is genius, and way more than just an obvious delight moment for loyal users (SPOILER: it also has a downside — see the end of the article for more).
 Let’s find out why, by taking a look under the growth hood.

 The goal of our analysis is to give you a sense of how these growth strategies work and to show you the importance of systematic growth approaches for your business.